New puppy: Exercise and Socialisation

 Where are the best places to walk your puppy?

 Whilst we always recommend sticking to safe and secure areas for dog walks, this is particularly important for puppies.
-Start off in a place that you know well, and try to choose somewhere away from the road with well-maintained fences – just in case your puppy manages to slip their lead!
+Start off in a place that you know well, and try to choose somewhere away from the road, with well-maintained fences – just in case your puppy manages to slip their lead!

 How long should you walk your puppy for?